canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

 ```bash
 sudo snap install snapcraft --classic --candidate
 ```
-And LXD, that will provide a pristine Ubuntu 16.04 container for the snapping process.
-The following commands will take care of installing it:
+And LXD, a tool to manage Linux containers, that will provide a pristine Ubuntu 16.04 host for the snapping process.
+The following commands will take care of creating the `lxd` user group and installing the package:

 ```bash
 sudo groupadd --system lxd